aio-libs/aiohttp/docs/web.rst

 ------------

 :mod:`aiohttp.web` discourages the use of *global variables*, aka *singletons*.
-Every variable should have it's own context that is *not global*.
+Every variable should have its own context that is *not global*.

 So, :class:`aiohttp.web.Application` and :class:`aiohttp.web.Request`
 support a :class:`collections.abc.MutableMapping` interface (i.e. they are